ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 ---
 ## Card Types
+There are multiple types of cards in the game, and each of them operate differently.
 - Unit - Units have offense stat in addition to their health stat, and can attack and block.
 Other card types do not have an offense stat.
 - Item - Items (like units) stay on the battlefield, however, they do not have an offense stat and cannot attack or block.
 - Spell - Spells do what is indicated by their description on resolution, then are discarded, unlike units and items which resolve to battlefield.